lennoggi/LLM/1_LLMIntro.md

-# Basics of the transformer architecture
+# LLM basics
 These notes follow the YouTube lecture notes available [here](https://www.youtube.com/playlist?list=PLPTV0NXA_ZSgsLAr8YCgCwhPIJNNtexWu).

-***Transformers*** lie at the core or *some* ***Large Language Models***.
+***Transformers*** lie at the core or *some* ***large language models (LLM)***.
 However, not all transformers are LLMs (e.g., they can serve as image recognition and classification tools) and not all LLMs are transformers (LLMs can be based on, e.g., convolutional or recurrent neural networks).
 See the [foundational paper on transformers](https://arxiv.org/abs/1706.03762) for in-depth info on transformers.

 ## Basics